-Here's the deal: If the only thing you do is substitute real blanched green beans for the canned variety, you're giving your casserole a major upgrade.
-Make your own mushroom sauce out of real mushrooms instead of canned Cream of Mushroom Soup, and you can proudly say goodbye to Sandra Lee and proclaim that semi-homemade is a thing of the past.
+Because, if the only thing you do is substitute real blanched green beans for the canned variety, you're already giving your green bean casserole a major upgrade.
+Make your own mushroom sauce out of real mushrooms instead of canned cream of mushroom soup, and you can proudly say good-bye to Sandra Lee.
+Go the whole nine yards and make the fried shallots yourself, though, and you can proclaim that a "semi-homemade" green bean casserole is a thing of the past.

-My fried shallots are inspired by Thai-style fried shallots, something that you should have on-hand in your kitchen all the time.
-I make mine in batches of a couple pounds (to cook more than what's called for in this recipe, just increase the amount of oil to keep them covered.)
+My fried shallots are inspired by Thai-style fried shallots, something that you should have on hand in your kitchen all the time.
+I make mine in batches of a couple pounds.
+(To cook more than what's called for in this recipe, just increase the amount of oil to keep them covered.)